wikpron/shipIT-2022/README.md

 # Rooftops machine learning

-Website (front-end) and API for interactive rooftops analysis with artificial neural networks.
+Website and API for interactive rooftops analysis with artificial neural networks.

 ## Run from terminal